Fostering a cat

 Fostering a cat or kitten can be one of the most rewarding experiences of a lifetime.
 Don’t get us wrong, it can be sad at times, stressful at times, and tiring often, but boy is it rewarding!

 For those that love cats, have a passion for learning about their welfare, behaviour and care, fostering can open up a new world.

 Our short term fostering programme means that we can take more needy cats and kittens off of the streets.
-And instead of having them in a shelter environment, they can go into a comfortable home environment, where they can be socialised and will receive the care they need to thrive and become well rounded cats.
-We will provide you with the food, litter, toys and vet support…… you will provide the time, love and care!
+And instead of having them in a shelter environment, they can go into a comfortable home environment, where they can socialise and will receive the care they need to thrive and become well-rounded cats.
+We will provide you with the food, litter, toys and vet support…. you will provide the time, love and care!

 Having fosterers on hand to temporarily house cats/kittens means that we can help so many more…. and trust us, the cats need our help! (that means you too!)
 This is especially important for kittens that may have been born outside and may well have spent the rest of their lives there.
 Some, sadly, even die on the streets.
-We are on a mission to stop this, along with many other charities with the same ethos.
+We are on a mission to stop this!

 What does the term short term foster mean?

 Short term foster means that a kitten/litter of kittens/mum and kittens/timid cats that need socialising would come and live with you in your home temporarily, until they are ready to be rehomed.
 You will be responsible for giving them the care they need to help them become healthy cats, ready to be adopted.
 Normally, kittens will stay with you until they have had their course of vaccinations (at 9 and 12 weeks of age) and neutering/microchipping

 (normally around 12 weeks of age too).
 They can then be adopted, which is both the good and sad side of being a fosterer.